 A relatively new art form now proliferates in San Francisco.
 It is called “light art,” meaning the use of light to create art sculptures, at night, with the City as the dark canvas.
 Light art has become a major form of artistic expression in San Francisco in recent years.

-The most dramatic of these installations was (and will be) Leo Villareal’s “The Bay Lights,” which will light up the west section of the San Francisco Oakland Bay Bridge again starting January 30, 2016 (I’ll update this article then.)
-This highly popular “temporary” illumination in the recent past has been called back to become a perennial visual joy.
+The most dramatic of these installations is Leo Villareal’s “The Bay Lights,” permanently lighting up the west section of the San Francisco Oakland Bay Bridge.
+This highly popular “temporary” illumination in the past was called back to become a perennial visual joy.
 This was a wise civic decision.

 There are now many other major light-as-art installations in the City.
 They are compelling to view all year, but particularly in the December Holidays period, the darkest time of the year, the Winter Solstice, when some message of illumination regarding the human condition is widely sought.

 Here are installations to consider year round, but especially in the Holiday period.